ida-mdc/organella/README.md

 ## Reading the report

-`organella view report.parquet` serves the report, its geometry and the page from one localhost origin and opens it.
-Or open **<https://ida-mdc.github.io/organella/>** and drop `report.parquet` on it: the page parses the parquet in the browser, so nothing is uploaded and no server runs.
+`organella view report.parquet` serves the report, its geometry and the page locally and opens it.

+Alternatively, open **<https://ida-mdc.github.io/organella/>** and drop `report.parquet` on it: the page parses the parquet in the browser, so nothing is uploaded and no server runs. **The 3D sections need the geometry too**.
+Press **Add geometry** and pick either the `report_meshes` folder or the
-**The 3D sections need the geometry too**.
-Press **Add geometry** and pick either the `report_meshes` folder or the `geometry.parquet` files themselves; The `organelle view` command attaches them for you and you don't need to do anything else.
+`geometry.parquet` files themselves.
+The `organelle view` command attaches them for you and you don't need to do anything else there.

-In the page, **Charts** switches every panel between boxes and histograms, and **Significance** puts Mann-Whitney brackets between the facets.
-Every column carries its own description in the report, so the page explains each metric under the chart of it.
+In the page, **Charts** switches every panel between boxes and histograms, and **Significance** adds Mann-Whitney brackets to the facets.
+To calculate the p-value, only one averaged value per cell is taken into account to preserve the comparison of independent measurements.

-**A test compares objects, never instances.** A box holds every instance of a facet - forty thousand granules across four cells - but the test behind its bracket is handed one number per object, the median of that object's instances, so the n it reports is a count of cells.
-Tested on the instances, any difference at all comes back as p < 0.001, because the test is told it has forty thousand independent samples when it has four: granules inside one cell share that cell's size, its fixation, its condition.
-Grouping the charts by object therefore leaves nothing to test - one cell per box - and no bracket is drawn, which the bar above the charts says while that grouping is on.

-**Every distance panel is drawn against chance.** A run measures, per object and structure, the distance to that structure from everywhere in the object, and the panels put it beside what was measured: a dotted line at the distance half the object lies within (across the boxes, or along the axis in histogram style), and a dotted curve beside the per-voxel distributions.
-A population sitting *below* its line is closer to that structure than the object's own shape puts anything; a population on top of the curve is placed no differently from anything else in the object.
-That is a different statement from two conditions differing, which is all a comparison between facets can say. `--baseline-exclude` decides what is left out of that region.

-The line allows for the fact that an instance has extent where a sample of the object has none - a granule reaches a structure from its surface, so its closest point is nearer than a point would be whatever else is true of it.
-The allowance is **measured, not assumed**: it is the gap between an instance's body average and its closest point, which the run records for every instance against every structure.
-For a sphere that gap is exactly its radius; for a filament along a structure it is far larger, and for one crossing it far smaller - so no shape is taken on faith.
-Each panel says how much was allowed for.
-The tip panels are read against the uncorrected line, because a tip is a point, and so are the per-voxel curves, which compare samples with samples.
+**Every distance panel is drawn against chance.** Relationship measurements in bounded regions like cells depend heavily on the shape of the boundary.
+Therefore, any distance plot includes a dotted line representing how close all pixels in the object boundary are to the specific structure. `--baseline-exclude` decides which label should be left out of that region (i.e. nucleus).

-**Direction is read against a structure, not against the volume.** Every polarity column is measured from the object mask's own centroid, which is the right origin but points wherever the volume happened to be oriented - so an azimuth means nothing from one object to the next.
+**Polarity is relative to a structure.** Every polarity column is measured from the object mask's own centroid, which is the right origin but points wherever the volume happened to be oriented - so an azimuth means nothing from one object to the next.
-Pick a structure in *Which way does each structure sit?* and the direction from the centre to its centre becomes 0°: every angle is then measured against something inside the object and can be pooled.
+Pick a structure in *Polarity* and the direction from the centre to its centre becomes 0°.
 The section reports the angle per instance, the two collective measures per object - **R**, how tightly a structure's directions agree, and **V**, the same strength signed by whether it leans towards the reference (+1) or away from it (-1) - the angle against the distance from the centre, and one circular map per object.
-R and V are [Polarity-JaM](https://www.polarityjam.com)'s polarity indices ([Giese et al., *Nat Commun* 2025](https://doi.org/10.1038/s41467-025-56643-x)), so the numbers can be read beside that tool's, and its point about the statistics is taken: instances inside one object are not independent of each other, so the unit worth comparing between groups is one R and one V per object.
-This is a rotation of what was already measured, so it needs no re-run - but only what has a direction can be rotated, and a whole-structure mask has one centre and no more, so it appears as one reading per object rather than as a shape.
+R and V are [Polarity-JaM](https://www.polarityjam.com)'s polarity indices ([Giese et al., *Nat Commun* 2025](https://doi.org/10.1038/s41467-025-56643-x)).
 The circular maps are one per object on purpose: the axis fixes 0°, but nothing in the data fixes the rotation *about* that axis, so which side of the circle a structure falls on is arbitrary.

-**A skeletonised structure is also measured at its tips.** `How far is each … end from other structures?` is the distance of the nearest tip rather than of whichever part comes closest - a filament can run past a structure along its whole length and end nowhere near it - and each panel says what share of the population ends within one voxel of the structure, which is what "connected to it" comes down to at a given voxel size.

 ## Your input

 Entity files must match `<prefix>_<name>_label.tif` (or `_labels.tif`) and `<prefix>_<name>_mask.tif`, where `<prefix>` is the source image basename.
-The prefix is taken off the front, so the entity name is whatever is left and may have underscores in it:
+The prefix is taken off the front, i.e. for `s0011_rib_left_11_mask.tif`, `s0011` is the prefix and `rib_left_11` is the entity.
-`s0011_rib_left_11_mask.tif` is the entity `rib_left_11`.

 ```text
 my_cell/